 If you have a lot of weird or spammy backlinks and you just can't let it go, at least be careful.
 Here are some guidelines:

 - Don't just take the tools' word for it—check out every "spammy" backlink yourself.
 If you get a scary popup about phishing, if your browser won't even let you visit the site, or if it's very obviously a bad site (I promise you'll know right away), you can safely count that as spam.

 - If the site seems harmless or is totally unrelated to your industry and you want the link gone, you can try reaching out to the site to see if they'll remove it.
 Really, though, if it's harmless, I'd highly recommend you just leave it.

 - Once you have a list of URLs or domains that you want to disavow, follow Google's instructions for formatting and uploading your file.
 Pay close attention to the link file format, and triple check everything you're including (typos and renegade copy/paste happens!)

 - Watch your organic traffic like a hawk.
 If you start to see a decline in traffic, cancel the disavows!
 (Just go back to the disavow tool page and select "Cancel," which will remove the file.)

 The key takeaway is this: you probably don't need to (and SHOULDN'T) disavow backlinks.
 In the majority of cases, you can ignore your backlink profile altogether.

 Unless you have a manual action from Google or are in danger of one, disavowing is unnecessary and may ultimately be harmful.
 SEO tools that tell you about the toxicity of your backlinks aren't the be-all, end-all of backlink info, so learn more about the hows and whys of the disavow tool—and do your own research into your backlink profile—before you take any action.

 Need some help reviewing your backlink profile?
-Request an SEO audit!
+Set up your free web marketing checkup!